State of Franklin: Relations with Native Americans

 The new legislature made peace treaties with the Native American tribes in the area (with few exceptions, the most notable being the Chickamauga Cherokee).
-The Cherokee claim to sovereignty over much of the area of southern Franklin, though already occupied by Whites, was maintained at the 1785 Treaty of Hopewell with the federal government.
+The Cherokee claim to sovereignty over much of the area of southern Franklin, though already occupied by the United States, was maintained at the 1785 Treaty of Hopewell with the federal government.
 In 1786, Samuel Wear helped negotiate the competing Treaty of Coyatee on behalf of the State of Franklin.
 Coyatee re-affirmed the 1785 Treaty of Dumplin Creek, which the republic had secured from the Cherokee, and which Dragging Canoe's Chickamauga faction had refused to recognize.
 The new treaty extended the area for White settlement as far south as the Little Tennessee River, along which the main Overhill Cherokee towns were located.
 The Cherokee did not formally relinquish their claim to this territory to the U.S. until the July 1791 Treaty of Holston and even then, hostilities continued in the area for years afterward.

 Drawn-out end

 The small state began its demise in 1786, with several key residents and supporters of Franklin withdrawing their support in favor of a newly reinterested North Carolina.
 Until this point, Franklin had not had the benefit of either the federal army or the North Carolina militia.
 In late 1786, North Carolina offered to waive all back taxes if Franklin would reunite with its government.
-When this offer was popularly rejected in 1787, North Carolina moved in with troops under the leadership of Col. John Tipton (Note: Col. John Tipton was the great-uncle of future Senator from Indiana, John Tipton.) and re-established its own courts, jails, and government at Jonesborough.
+When this offer was popularly rejected in 1787, North Carolina moved in with troops under the leadership of Col. John Tipton and re-established its own courts, jails, and government at Jonesborough.
 The two rival administrations now competed side-by-side.